 POINTS OF INTEREST IN SAPA

 To help you visualize where everything is, I’ve pinned all the places recommended in this guide on this map.
-Click on the link to open an interactive version of the map in a new window.
+Click on the link to open a live version of the map in a new window.

 Sapa is a small trekking town so you’ll be getting around mostly on foot.